Joan DeBardeleben

 Joan DeBardeleben is a scholar of Russian and European politics and professor of political science at Carleton University in Canada.
 She graduated from University of Wisconsin; she is a Chancellor Professor and a Jean Monet Scholar.
 Her work on Russia deals mostly with regional politics, patronage at the regional level and the impact of EU enlargement.

+Debardeleben is the daughter of Lionel Arthur DeBardeleben, a Second World War veteran, and Helen Thomas DeBardeleben, who had been a social worker for the State of Wisconsin until her retirement.